-Debbie Thompson, Helen Jesty and Jon Rook are our three Anna Chaplains who continue to spearhead and develop our work with older people in the town along with the Anna Friends – people in our congregations who help to run events for Older People.
+Debbie Thompson and Rachel Sturt are our two Anna Chaplains who continue to spearhead and develop our work with older people in the town along with the Anna Friends – people in our congregations who help to run events for Older People.

 At a time when many may feel that nationally the Anglican — Methodist Covenant is in the doldrums, we rejoice in all that is happening here in our market town where its flame burns bright!